Adrian Leon Barišić: Basel

 In August 2023, Barišić was transferred to Swiss outfit Basel for an undisclosed fee.
 He made his official debut for the team against Zürich on 3 September and scored an own goal.
 On 6 October 2024, he scored his first goal for Basel against Young Boys, which secured the victory for his squad.
 He won his first trophy with the club on 11 May 2025, when they were crowned league champions.

+Braga

+In January 2026, Barišić was sent on a six-month loan to Portuguese side Braga, with an obligation to buy.
+He made his competitive debut for the squad against Alverca on 25 January.

 International career

 Barišić represented Bosnia and Herzegovina at various youth levels.

 In May 2023, he received his first senior call up, for UEFA Euro 2024 qualifiers against Portugal and Luxembourg.
 He debuted against the former on 17 June.